More than 130 taxidermied animals in a South Dakota museum were found to contain arsenic. Nobody knows what to do with them – KION546

 When the museum’s closure was announced in August, Dewitz expressed regret.

 “It’s sad,” Dewitz told KELO, a local news outlet.
-“We just have such appreciation to the (Delibridge) family for the educational value this provided to our community.”
+“We just have such appreciation to the (Delbridge) family for the educational value this provided to our community.”

 Dewitz said the museum was closed as a “proactive” measure to protect the specimens from further degradation, which could mean more chemical exposure.